EGI-Federation/documentation/content/en/users/check-in/faq/_index.md

 [Scoping elements](https://docs.microsoft.com/en-za/azure/active-directory/develop/active-directory-single-sign-on-protocol-reference#scoping>).
 Check-in can be configured to omit the scoping element from the authentication requests sent to such IdPs in order to allow successful logins.
-Please contact the CheckIn support team and include a screenshot of your error.
+Please contact the Check-in support team and include a screenshot of your error.

 <!-- markdownlint-disable line-length -->
 ## I have linked an IGTF X.509 certificate to my Check-in identity but the information is inaccurate or incomplete